-Sales and marketing expenses are primarily attributable to employee-related costs including sales management, sales representatives, sales and marketing consultants, and marketing and customer service personnel in the Clinical Services segment.
-Advertising costs are expensed at the time they are incurred and are deemed immaterial for the years ended December 31, 2023, 2022 and 2021.
+Sales and marketing expenses are primarily attributable to employee-related costs including sales management, sales representatives, sales and marketing consultants, marketing and client service personnel, and stock-based compensation.
+Advertising costs are expensed at the time they are incurred and are deemed immaterial for the years ended December 31, 2024, 2023 and 2022.